 Bulk email marketing – the pros and cons

-Within the email marketing sphere bulk email has something of a sullied name – but its relation to spam emails does not tell the whole story.
+Within the email marketing world bulk email marketing has something of a sullied name – but its relation to spam emails does not tell the whole story.

 When a business wants to get in contact with a huge number of people for very little cost, there is arguably no other platform that can match email marketing.
 Of course, the result of this is that lots of firms have jumped on the bandwagon, prompting email service providers (ESPs) and even governments to have to step in to protect people from a flood of messages.

 It is important not to dismiss the bulk email tactic before investigating how it could fit in with your own advertising plans, particularly as there is often some misunderstanding as to what constitutes such email marketing solutions.